idrinth-thalui/core/dialogue/IdrinthFollowerDialogueQuestMissing05.md

-I an glad we could help her.
+I am glad we could help her.
 She's always been a nice person.
 Drinks on me?